jcrozum/jcrozum.github.io/index.md

 [![LinkedIn](https://badgen.net/badge/icon/LinkedIn/?icon=https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Bug.svg.original.svg&label)](https://www.linkedin.com/in/jordan-rozum)
 [![ORCiD](https://badgen.net/badge/icon/ORCiD/?icon=https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg&label)](https://orcid.org/0000-0002-4356-9809)

-I am a postdoctoral researcher studying complex systems in the Complex Adaptive Systems & Computational Intelligence ([CASCI](https://casci.binghamton.edu/casci.php)) laboratory at Binghamton University.
-I have a math and physics background, and a focus on applications to systems biomedicine and computational social science.
+I am a postdoctoral research associate studying complex systems in the Complex Adaptive Systems & Computational Intelligence ([CASCI](https://casci.binghamton.edu/casci.php)) laboratory at Binghamton University.
+I have a math and physics background, and a research focus on applications to systems biomedicine and computational social science.

 ## Research Interests

 **Current work: complex systems science, network dynamics and control theory, systems biology and biomedicine**<br>
 *Previous work: galaxy modeling, airglow physics, differential geometry and Lie theory*

-I have a math and physics background, and I focus on applications of network science to systems biology.
-Much of my work is about studying how feedback loops give rise to multistability in complex systems, and especially in biomedical systems.
-I work on generalizing Boolean techniques to ODEs by considering how positive feedback loops in networks give rise to trap sets in phase space.
-I've used this framework to study attractor control of ODE models in various contexts, including the cell cycle regulation, pattern formation during embriogenesis, and immune cell signaling.
-I also have a passion for Boolean networks–discrete dynamical models popular for modeling regulatory systems in biology.
+I have a math and physics background, and my current work focuses on applications of data science and dynamics to systems biology.
+Much of my work has been about how feedback loops in biological networks give rise to complex behaviors.
+I've applied these ideas in various contexts, including cell cycle regulation, pattern formation during embriogenesis, and immune cell signaling.
+I enjoy working with Boolean networks, which are discrete dynamical models popular in systems biology.

 I am the lead developer of the Python libraries [pystablemotifs](https://github.com/jcrozum/pystablemotifs) and [cubewalkers](https://github.com/jcrozum/cubewalkers), which together allow for fast attractor detection, control, and GPU-accelerated simulation in Boolean networks.
 I apply these methods to study the target control problem in experimentally-derived models and order-to-chaos phase transitions in random networks.

 Recently, I have also been developing methods to sparsify multi-layer networks while taking into account multiple data sources.
 I apply these methods to various problems in computational social science, health, and biomedical complexity.

 ### Highlights: Characterizing robust behaviors in cells